How Mesenchymal Stem Cell Therapy Works

 A mesenchymal stem cell is very different from some of the other types of stem cells you might have heard about.
 Rest assured that there are no ethical quandaries with MSCs.
 Unlike embryonic stem cells (ESCs), MSCs do not involve embryos at all.

 MSCs can come from a number of your body parts, including your bone marrow, fat tissue, and even the bursae of your joints.
 However, studies show the most potent MSCs tend to come from placenta and amniotic fluid tissues.
-We use these at The Novus Center for best results.
+We use these at Novus Anti-Aging Center for best results.

 Exosomes Skip the Middle Man